felipegb94/WISC-SinglePhoton3DData/README.md

 For more information about the data folder content that is downloaded for each scan see `README_RawDataInfo.md`.

+## Code and Scripts

+Here are descriptions for the code files provided:

+* `read_hydraharp_outfile_t3.py`: Contains functions to read the raw timestamp data.
+The main function simply reads a single timestamps file, builds a histogram and displays it.
+* `pileup_correction`: Pile-up correction algorithms for timestamp data obtained in synchronous and in free running mode.
+The free running mode does not change the histograms too much.
+For the synchronous mode you need to make sure that the histogram is correctly shifted (0th time bin is actually the early time bins).
+* `scan_data_utils.py` and `research_utils/`: Some utility functions used by the scripts here.

 ## Citation and Reference

 The code and data in this repository comes from 3 different projects.